ncl-iot-team/csc8110/README.md

 ### Virtual Machine Pre-Installed with Docker (Recommended)
 Docker environment run seamlessly in Linux.
 It is recommended using the provided Virtual Machine Linux Image.
 Download Virtual Box Image: https://goo.gl/rBjsFk

-Existing Docker installation and related feature (Hyper-V) may create conflicts while running a VM image.
+If you have already installed Docker for Windows, existing installation and related feature (Hyper-V) may create conflicts while running a VM image.
 Please disable Hyper-V and restart windows before running VirtualBox

 ![Disable HyperV Step 1](disableHyper-V-1.png?raw=true "Search for 'Turn Windows Features on or off'")